SSD vs NVMe vs M.2 Drives: How To Pick the Right One?

 SSD Solid State Drive

 SSDs are the future generation of storage technology.
-They have now started surpassing HDD (hard disk drive).
-SSD makes your computer snappier and more responsive in almost every way and raises the dramatic performance level.
+They have now started surpassing HDDs (hard disk drives).
+SSDs make your computer snappier and more responsive in almost every way and raise the dramatic performance level.

 Unlike HDDs, which store the data on a spinning inscribed disk similar to that of one’s credit card, SSDs use flash memory like our regular USB flash drive.